+44 (0)20 7919 7365

 1. Street cultures, music and sound: Reggae Sound Systems and Dancehall style, fashion, aesthetic, attitude, sensibility of this “bass culture” in Jamaica and the UK have been a particular interest of mine for some time.
-Also important are sonic diaspora and the production, consumption and circulation of this Reggae ‘vibe’ between street and global corporations.
-(Sonic Bodies, Sound Systems and Bass Culture, forthcoming).
+Also important are sonic diaspora and the production, consumption and circulation of this Reggae ‘vibe’ between street and global corporations (see Sonic Bodies and other publications).

 2. Embodiment, rationality and technologies: My interest here is how the practices and mechanisms of auditory propagation can be used as the basis for a critique of the conventional ocularcentric accounts of meaning and communication.
 This aims to give an account of rationality in terms of evaluative judgment, ratios and analogia, rather than representation or inscription.
 This emphasises the value and values of auditory as well visual culture and thinking through sound, as well as images.
 This work on subjectivity and experience began with Changing the Subject.
 This has led to a current practice as research interest in topology as a concpetual language for understanding, relationships, intenisties and transformations - outisde topology's original field of mathematics.
 My particular emphasis is on sonic topology and embodied ways of knowing.